-Does Sonos Beam have a subwoofer?
+Does Sonos Beam Have A Subwoofer?

 The Sonos Beam could use more bass.
 It features a woofer similar in size to the smaller Sonos One and Play:1 speakers.
 Although the Sonos Beam sounds excellent, it is not a bad speaker.
-However, if you want to hear big bass (which most people do), the Sonos Sub can make your room shake.
+However, if you want to hear big bass (which most people do), the Sonos Sub can make your shake.

 The Beam does not support surround sound.
 You will need to use two Sonos One, Play;1, Play:3, and Play:5 speakers.

-Does Bose 500 soundbar support Dolby Atmos?
+Does Bose 500 Soundbar Support Dolby Atmos?

 Atmos is not supported by the Bose Soundbar 500.
 The soundbar offers decent sound enhancement.
-Bose Soundbar 500 features a room correction feature, different from the Bose TV Speaker.
+Bose Soundbar features a correction feature, different from the Bose TV Speaker.
 It can be set up with the Bose ADPTiQ headset.
 The soundbar adjusts according to the room.

 We know many of you are asking which Bose Soundbar 500 or Sonos Beam is the better choice for your particular needs to buy.
 We think both products are terrific, but there are a few differences that we’ve noticed and things that you should be aware of.

 In the end, we think you’ll be happy with either option.
 The Bose Soundbar 500 and the Sonos Beam are excellent soundbars that soundbars are perfect for use in large rooms.
 They have the same overall audio quality, but their sound profiles differ.